It’s the holiday season! Which means lots of fun, celebration, aaaand…

 10. Choose Rest

-Hopefully it’s clear by now that you may have more control than you think over how the holiday season goes.
-Will there be unexpected surprises, busyness and drama?
+Hopefully it’s clear by now that you may have more control than you think of some of your mental health during the holidays.
+Will there be unexpected surprises, busyness, and drama?
 Most likely.
 But will you be at peace about it?
 That’s up to you.

 Rest is a choice.
 When I leave more space in my heart and in my schedule and stop trying to respond to all the “shoulds” in my life, I’ve seen God work in the best ways.